-The PCDS (Primary Care Dermatology Society) was formed in July 1994 by a group of GPs with an enthusiam for dermatology who recognised the need for such a forum where GPs could exchange views on primary care dermatology, develop skills and progress clinical research in this exciting and developing field of medicine.
+The PCDS (Primary Care Dermatology Society) was formed in July 1994 by a group of GPs with an enthusiasm for dermatology who recognised the need for such a forum where GPs could exchange views on primary care dermatology, develop skills and progress clinical research in this exciting and developing field of medicine.

 In addition, the development of GPwSI require a voice and forum for support and discussion, which the PCDS is ideally placed to provide.

 It is supported by the majority of Pharma companies, with dermatological interests, by annual subscriptions which reduces the risk of individual bias.
 This allows the society to subsidise and develop educational meetings all over the UK and to keep the membership fee low which encourages a wide membership take-up.
-The Irish branch of the society is now run alongside with its own similar funding stream.